sam-olivares-mejia/SWNC_3_Data_Wrangling_Fork/README.md

 # SWNC_3_Data_Wrangling
-Forked Repository from SWNC's R Training Series on Data Wrangling developped by Sam Olivares-Mejia and Laura Palacios.
+Forked repository from SWNC's R Training Series on data wrangling developed by Sam Olivares-Mejia and Laura Palacios.